 My home lab consists of several tower systems that take up a lot of space in my home office.
-I was looking for ways to reduce the footprint, and one way was to get a couple of Mac mini.
+I was investigating how to reduce the footprint, and one way was to get a couple of Mac minis.
 I’ve also been hearing a lot about the Intel NUC’s lately and thought I would explore the tech specs on them.

-I know several people that have a Mac mini setup and running vSphere successfully, but a couple of things turned me off right away.
+I know many people who have a Mac mini setup and running vSphere successfully, but a couple of things turned me off right away.
 One was the 16GB RAM limit on the Mac mini – I was hoping to get 32GB.
 I know 16GB is good, but I would like that extra room to experiment with different setups.

 Lots of power in the Intel NUC

 I continued to pursue the small form factor unit and came across the Intel NUC series of devices.
 These systems seem to pack a lot of punch in such a small form factor.

 Intel recently announced the Intel NUC Products Powered by 6th Generation Intel Core Processors, which turn out to support 32GB RAM – cool.
 The previous generations with the 5th Generation Intel Core Processors would only support 16GB – so this is an improvement.

 As far as NICs, there is one Ethernet port and a wireless NIC – no expansion ports, this might just be a fact of life with these units, but I am interested in checking one out.
 Pricing is not available at this time, as the Intel site says coming soon.

 Keep in mind that the 5th generation may go down in price with the new 6th generation released so keep your eyes open, especially if you don’t need the additional RAM.

 Gigabyte has two NICs but still 16GB of RAM